Manj-2343/Lern_REACT/README.md

 12.React portal:
 Portal is sa feature that allows you to render a child component into a dom node that exists outside the hierarchy of the parent component .This can be useFul for scenarios like modals ,tootips or dropdowns,where you want to break out of the usual parent-child structure and render ina different part of the Dom.

+13.useEffect():
+this hook allows you to perform side effect in your components .some examples of side effects are data fetching,directly update ing the dom etc.
+->we can not wrap a hook inside teh conditional rendering.
+14.PropsDrilling:
+pasing the dat from on ecomponent to anathore 15.Context Api: context Api is a feature that allows you to manage and share state accross your component tree with out having to pass props down manually at every level